Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs will look to Christopher Morel for continued offensive production when they take the field against Francisco Lindor and the New York Mets on Wednesday.
+Kyle Hendricks is starting for the Chicago Cubs on Thursday against Francisco Alvarez and the New York Mets.
+First pitch is at 7:40 PM ET at Wrigley Field.

-The Cubs are -115 moneyline favorites for this matchup with the Mets (-105).
+The Cubs are -110 moneyline favorites in this matchup with the Mets (-110).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.